facundobatista/pyempaq/README.md

     - `default-args` [optional]: the default arguments to be passed to the script/module/entrypoint (if not overriden when the distributed `.pyz` is executed).

-- `requirements`: a list of filepaths pointing to the requirement files with pip-installable dependencies.
+- `requirements` [optional]: a list of filepaths pointing to the requirement files with pip-installable dependencies.

-- `dependencies`: a list of strings to directly specify packages to be installed by `pip` without needing to have a requirement file.
+- `dependencies` [optional]: a list of strings to directly specify packages to be installed by `pip` without needing to have a requirement file.

+- `unpack-restrictions` [optional]: a section to specify different restrictions to be verified/enforced during unpack.

+    - `minimum-python-version` [optional]: a string specifying the minimum version possible to run correctly.

 All specified filepaths must exist inside the project and must be relative (to the project's base directory), with the exception of `basedir` itself which can be absolute or relative (to the configuration file location).

+Note that the final user may ignore/bypass any unpack restrictions using the `PYEMPAQ_IGNORE_RESTRICTIONS` environment variable with a value of comma-separated names of which restrictions to ignore.

 The following are examples of different configuration files (which were the ones used to build the packed examples mentioned before):